CHEMeDATA/dataServer/README.md

 	}
 ]
 ```

-where more spectra can be follow the braces.
-Only one should have `"selected": true`.
+Only one should have a field `"selected": true` - it will be one that opens by default when landing on the [table-of-content page](https://www.nmrium.org/nmrium#?toc=https://chemedata.github.io/dataServer/data/nmrium-data/index.json).

 #### 2) Create the Et-16.json file:

+For each spectrum, create the json including a pointer to the spectrum, and the content of the molecular structure file (.mol / .sdf).
 ```
 {
 	"spectra": [